Costume Shop

-The Costume Shop is a comprehensive, state-of-the-art facility, incorporating the vast variety of costume technology instruction and production work needs of the Academy.
-The main workshop area, filled with natural light via skylights, features thirteen cutting tables, sixteen industrial sewing machines, fifteen home sewing machines, ten serger/overlock machines, four industrial steam presses, specialty fusing presses, an eyelet/button cover machine, and a commercial grade keyhole button machine.
+The Costume Shop is a comprehensive, state-of-the-art facility that incorporates the vast variety of costume technology instruction and production work needs of the Academy.
+The main workshop area, filled with natural light via skylights, features 13 cutting tables, 16 industrial sewing machines, 15 home sewing machines, 10 serger/overlock machines, 4 industrial steam presses, speciality fusing presses, an eyelet/button cover machine, and a commercial grade keyhole button machine.
 Costume Shop has an extensive selection of female and male mannequins available for student and production use.

-In addition to the main workshop area, there is a separate, spacious fitting room, wig room, makeup room and millinery room.
+In addition to the main workshop area, there is a fitting room, wig room, makeup room and millinery room.
 The separate laundry room and running wardrobe space house a variety of industrial washers and dryers.
-Costume Shop also accommodates an in-house fabric and haberdashery store, and dye and craft facility.
+Costume Shop also accommodates an in-house fabric, haberdashery store, and dye and craft facility.
 The dedicated dye facility is fully equipped with two large industrial dye vats, stainless steel sinks, and granite workspaces.

-Within the Costume Shop we house a small library of reference material for student use ranging from costume history, pattern drafting, to all related aspects of costume technology.
+Within the Costume Shop, we house a small library of reference material for student use, ranging from costume history and pattern drafting to all related aspects of costume technology.

 The Scenic Art Workshop is one of the largest and most sophisticated workspaces for scenic art in Asia.
 It comprises of a 23m x 16m floor space with a 3.8m floor recess that accommodates a purpose built paint frame measuring 22m x 10m.
 It was originally designed by renowned engineer Mike Barnett and is virtually identical to the London’s National Theatre Scenic Art Workshop, possibly the best in Europe.
 The paint frame can be remotely moved up or down from controls either on ground level or higher up.
 Like the National Theatre, the Academy’s paint frame also has two integrated paint towers that allow the operators to paint from any height or location they wish.